A-Trash-Coder/DHB/README.md

 ### Administrative Commands

-`/adword [word]`
+`/addword [word]`
-This command adds a word to list of blocked words for the autmoderation module.
+This command adds a word to list of blocked words for the automoderation module.
 The automod module must be turned on in order to work.

+`/removeword [word]`
+This command removes a word from the list of blocked words for the automoderation module.

 `/automod`
 This command shows the available automod commands.